loqwai/carbonaria/README.md

 * [x] A Powerup you can pick up that allows you to smash through walls?
 * [x] Chests you can pick up that give you mods
 * [ ] Mobs should spawn close to the player
-* [ ] Hitting the wall the stick should not count as a point
-* [ ] Those things with sticks can also move around and will chase you if you get close to them
 * [x-ish] The camera is limited to a small circle so you can't see very far.
 * [ ] make pretty via AI.
 * [ ] Figure out why some walls look weird